[Updated] Everything you need to know about notes, notetaking and organizing notes in TradesViz trading journal v2.0

 By TradesViz in How-To

-We release our original note-taking features almost 3 years ago.
-This was called the notes tab and this was and is still the most novel and efficient way to organize and manage notes in any trade journaling solution.
+We released our original note-taking features almost 4 years ago.
+This was called the notes tab and is still the most novel and efficient way to organize and manage notes in any trade journaling solution.

 About a year ago, we introduced an automated notes-merging feature where users can enter notes while trading, and these notes will be automatically merged with the trades made during the time of writing the note when the next import happens.
 Since most users have moved towards automated import of trades, this makes the entire journaling process seamless with almost no need to do any "post" trading manual journal writing process.